Facts you Must Know before Deciding to Dropship or Buy Wholesale

 The difference between the retail price that your customer pays and the price you pay to your supplier is your actual profit.

 One example of a dropshipping supplier that does it all and provides a fully automated dropshipping experience for its B2B partners is BrandsGateway.
 When online store owners team up with BrandsGateway, they enjoy diverse benefits including automated integration with an eCommerce platform of their choice, real-time product syncing, automated inventory updates, and many more.
-Furthermore, BrandsGateway sells high-quality products sources only from verified dealers and ensures 100% authenticity of all branded fashion items available in the catalog.
+Furthermore, BrandsGateway sells high-quality products sourced only from verified dealers and ensures 100% authenticity of all branded fashion items available in the catalog.

 The pros of dropshipping